YPares/nushellWith/README.md

 set of plugins (from either nixpkgs or built from source) and nu libraries (from source).

+Various Nushell versions (each with its own plugin set) are provided through different branches on this repository.

 The simplest way to use this flake is via the `nixpkgs` overlay it provides:

 ```nix